 - 1–2 Tablespoons unsalted butter, for greasing the pan

-- Slice baguette into 1- 1.5 inch slices.
+- Slice baguette into 1- to 1.5-inch-thick slices.
 Set aside.

-- Meanwhile, over medium-low heat, melt 1 Tablespoon of butter in a skillet pan.
-Place however many slices of bread fir into the pan and cook until gold brown on each side, about 3 minutes on each side.
-Melt more butter in skillet pan for the next batch, if needed.
+- Meanwhile, over medium-low heat, melt 1 Tablespoon of butter in a skillet.
+Place however many slices of bread fit into the pan and cook until golden brown on each side, about 3 minutes on each side.
+Melt more butter in skillet for the next batch, if needed.